ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/refactor.md

     Scripts will automatically run in the PuTTY session to configure and start the Refactoring Assistant.
 In addition, a GitLab server will be started that will be used later in the *Transform* phase.

-4. Once you receive the message `IBM watsonx Code Assistant for Z Refactoring Assistant started` in the PuTTY console, you can close PuTTY.
+4. Once you receive the message `IBM watsonx Code Assistant for Z Refactoring Assistant started` in the PuTTY console, you can close PuTTY by clicking on the **X** icon in the upper-right corner of the PuTTY window and clicking *OK* on the *PuTTY Exit Confirmation* popup window.

     ![putty-ra-started](../images/putty-ra-started.png)